officelearn/azure-docs.sv-se/articles/azure-functions/durable/durable-functions-singletons.md

 ---
-title: Singleton för Durable Functions – Azure
+title: Singletons for Durable Functions - Azure
-description: Använda singleton i Durable Functions-tillägget för Azure Functions.
+description: How to use singletons in the Durable Functions extension for Azure Functions.
-services: functions
 author: cgillum
-manager: jeconnoc
-keywords: ''
-ms.service: azure-functions
 ms.topic: conceptual
 ms.date: 11/03/2019
 ms.author: azfuncdf
-ms.openlocfilehash: ec7eb1eba2bc029d592560b39cde20e93e5afcd6
+ms.openlocfilehash: 8c12e0ab854bb2b5764dd326e3f1649202f6f16b
-ms.sourcegitcommit: b2fb32ae73b12cf2d180e6e4ffffa13a31aa4c6f
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: sv-SE
-ms.lasthandoff: 11/05/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "73614668"
+ms.locfileid: "74232807"
 ---
-# <a name="singleton-orchestrators-in-durable-functions-azure-functions"></a>Singleton-Dirigerare i Durable Functions (Azure Functions)
+# <a name="singleton-orchestrators-in-durable-functions-azure-functions"></a>Singleton orchestrators in Durable Functions (Azure Functions)

-För bakgrunds jobb måste du ofta se till att endast en instans av en viss Orchestrator körs i taget.
-Du kan se till att den här typen av singleton-beteende i [Durable Functions](durable-functions-overview.md) genom att tilldela ett särskilt instans-ID till en Orchestrator när du skapar den.
+For background jobs, you often need to ensure that only one instance of a particular orchestrator runs at a time.
+You can ensure this kind of singleton behavior in [Durable Functions](durable-functions-overview.md) by assigning a specific instance ID to an orchestrator when creating it.

-## <a name="singleton-example"></a>Singleton-exempel
+## <a name="singleton-example"></a>Singleton example

-I följande exempel visas en funktion för HTTP-utlösare som skapar en singleton-dirigering av bakgrunds jobb.
-Koden ser till att det bara finns en instans för ett angivet instans-ID.
+The following example shows an HTTP-trigger function that creates a singleton background job orchestration.
+The code ensures that only one instance exists for a specified instance ID.

 ### <a name="c"></a>C#